vmantilla/WeatherApp/README.md

 To ensure the security of sensitive data, it is important to follow best practices, such as:

 - Adding the Secrets.plist file to the project's .gitignore file to prevent it from being accidentally committed and pushed to a public repository.
-- Keeping the file secure and not sharing it with unauthorized individuals.
-- Using secure methods to access and retrieve the sensitive information from the Secrets.plist file within the application code.
-- By using the Secrets.plist file, you can maintain the confidentiality of sensitive data and improve the overall security of your application.

-Ensure that you add the `Secrets.plist` file to the project and configure the keys correctly for the application to function properly.

 ## Requirements